-Welcome to Drake Elementary School!
-We are a neighborhood school with a strong sense of community.
+Welcome to North Tonawanda Intermediate!
 It is my pleasure to welcome you to our family and to invite you to be an active member.
 In this handbook, you will find information that we hope will be useful to you.
 The complete Code of Conduct is available on the district's website and in the district calendar.

-Drake School has many strengths.
-Our dedicated, caring staff provides for the academic, emotional, and social needs of our children.
-Friends of Drake support our program with their time, dedication, and financial assistance.
-Our students come to school prepared to learn and excited about participating in the total school experience.
+We are excited to continue on our journey here at NTI!
+Our dedicated, caring staff will provide for the academic, emotional, and social needs of our children.
+Friends of NTI, our wonderful parent group, will support our program with their time, dedication, and financial assistance.
+We look forward to fostering the academic, social, and emotional development of our students.

 Where do you fit into this picture?
 We look to you for support in getting your children to school on time and ready for the day's work.
 We encourage you to conference regularly with your child's teacher and to remain aware of your child's progress.
 We rely on you to read information that is sent home from school and to contact us with your questions and concerns.
-We encourage you to become an active participant in your child's education at Drake School.

-Our school motto is "Together We Grow".
-Working together as a team, we can make your child's elementary school experience an outstanding one and, indeed, we can grow together.
-Our school community is made up of students, parents, teachers and staff who believe in the Drake Way.
+We encourage you to become an active participant in your child's education at NTI.
+Working together as a team, we can make your child's intermediate school experience an outstanding one and, indeed, we can grow together.